shreejisharma/Indian-forest-phenology/README.md

 | 0.30 – 0.50 | Moderate — some predictive signal present |
 | < 0.30 | Weak — more seasons or better climate drivers needed |

-> **Important — small-n caution:** With n ≤ 3 seasons, Pearson r and Spearman ρ are mathematically constrained — any monotonically ordered set of 3 values gives \|r\| = 1.0 regardless of the true relationship.
-The app detects this condition and displays a detailed diagnostic banner explaining the cause and how to fix it.
+> **Small-n caution:** With n ≤ 3 seasons, Pearson r and Spearman ρ are mathematically constrained — any 3 monotonically ordered values give \|r\| = 1.0 regardless of the true relationship.
+The app detects this and displays a diagnostic warning with fix instructions.

 ---

-## Frequently Asked Questions

-**Why do all features show Spearman ρ = ±1.000?**
-This is a mathematical artefact of having only 3 effective training seasons.
-With n = 3, any set of values that are monotonically ordered (all increasing or all decreasing) produces a Pearson r and Spearman ρ of exactly ±1.0.
-It does not mean every climate variable is a perfect predictor.
-You need more complete years of met data to get meaningful correlations.

-**Why does the EOS model only have 3 seasons when I uploaded 6 years of data?**
-Your meteorological file likely only has data for part of the year in some years (e.g. Jan–Apr for alternate years).
-Years without data in the EOS window (typically Sep–Nov) cannot contribute to training.
-Look for the "Partial-year meteorological data detected" warning and upload a complete full-year file.

-**Why does LOESS show R² = −1.0?**
-With n = 3, LOO for LOESS trains on 2 points and predicts the 3rd.
-Two points define a line, and if the 3rd point is far from that line the prediction is poor — R² goes negative.
-This is expected with very small samples.
-Ridge regression is more robust at n = 3.

-**What is the recommended Climate Window setting?**
-Set it to at least **6 × your met cadence**.
-For 5-day met data, use ≥ 30 days.
-For daily met data, 15–30 days is typically sufficient.
-The app calculates and displays the recommended minimum in the cadence warning banner.

-**How many years of data do I need?**
+## How Many Years of Data Do I Need?

 | Years available | What the tool can do |
 |---|---|